o360/o360.github.io/README.md

 We have user [documentation](https://github.com/o360/user-documentation) which helps start using the deployed system without extra hassle.
 This documentation will be especially useful for the personnel who design and run 360 degree feedback events.

 For the employees who participate in the events, the system usage is pretty straightforward and doesn't require special knowledge.

+## Software Stack

+The backend of the system is developed in Scala and the Play framework.
+At the time of publication, we migrated the backend code for the latest Scala release in branch 2 - 2.13.
+The system uses PostgreSQL as a DBMS; migrations are done using Flyway.
+The system API is designed in Swagger.

+The frontend is developed in TypeScript and Angular.
+Before going to open source, we updated Angular to version 9.0.2.

+The system is designed to be deployed as Dockerized application.

 ## Getting Started